Crete (Lasithi)

 Ancient city ruins on the headland just north of Vai.
 Scattered columns, cisterns and walls above a wild pebble beach.
 Free, unguarded and completely empty. - 15:00 · Palekastro

 Quiet village near an extensive Minoan settlement.
-The nearby Kouremenos beach is the windsurfing capital of Crete.
+The nearby Kouremenos beach is the windsurfing capital of Crete — worth a stop on the way back to Sitia for the night. - 19:30 · Return to Sitia

 Day 4: Zakros & the Valley of the Dead